 Admissions Procedures for Cnoc Mhuire

-We will visit all primary feeder schools in October 18th/ 19th 2022 and distribute our Prospectus and Application forms for Sept 2023.
+We will visit all primary feeder schools from October 9th/ 11th 2024 and distribute our Prospectus for Sept 2025.
 We have opened a special class for students with autism in Sept 2022.
-Applications for admission for Sept 2023 will be accepted from Nov 8th to Dec 1st 2022.
+Applications for admission for Sept 2025 will be accepted from Oct 24th to Nov 15th 2024.
 Applications after this date will be processed as late applications.
 Enrolment dates will be circulated to all the primary schools in the Cnoc Mhuire catchment area.
 Local newspapers and Parish notices are notified of these dates.

 Please view/download our Admission Policy using the link below.